gambitproject/gambit/doc/tools.enumpoly.rst

 supports which could, in principle, be the support of a Nash equilibrium, and then searches for a totally mixed equilibrium on that support by solving a system of polynomial equalities and inequalities formed by the Nash equilibrium conditions.

-The ordering of the supports is done in such a way as to maximize use of previously computed information, making it suited to the computation of all Nash equilibria.
+For strategic games, the program searches supports in the order proposed by Porter, Nudelman, and Shoham [PNS04]_.
+For two-player games, this prioritises supports for which both players have the same number of strategies.
+For games with three or more players, this prioritises supports which have the fewest strategies in total.
+For many classes of games, this will tend to lower the average time until finding one equilibrium, as well as finding the second equilibrium (if one exists).

 When the verbose switch `-v` is used, the program outputs each support as it is considered.
 The supports are presented as a comma-separated